 All DSMT programs must adhere to the national standards for diabetes self-management education.
 Each member of the instructional team must:

-Be a certified diabetes educator (CDE) certified by the National Certification Board for Diabetes Educators, or
+Be a certified diabetes educator (CDE) certified by the National Certification Board for Diabetes Educator; or

 Have recent didactic and experiential preparation in education and diabetes management.